milessabin/spray-json-shapeless/README.md

 - Emacs 22 or later.
 - Unix-like OS or Windows.
 - Java Runtime
-- A Scala 2.8.1 compatible project.
+- A Scala 2.8.1 compatible project (see appropriate ENSIME build for your scala version)

 ## Documentation